vivaria/edisonrul.ing/docs/source/cards/d/dark-horus.md

 ### Card Rulings

-●The optional Trigger Effect activates AFTER a Spell Card's activation resolved (starting a new chain).
+*   The optional Trigger Effect activates AFTER a Spell Card's activation resolved (starting a new chain).
-●This effect CAN miss the timing if Chain Link 1 was NOT the activation of a Spell Card.
+*   This effect CAN miss the timing if Chain Link 1 was NOT the activation of a Spell Card.
-●This effect won't trigger in response to the effect of face-up Spell Card (ex: Black Garden).
+*   This effect won't trigger in response to the effect of face-up Spell Card (ex: Black Garden).
-●This effect won't trigger if Dark Horus is flipped face-down before it can activate its effect.
+*   This effect won't trigger if Dark Horus is flipped face-down before it can activate its effect.
-●This effect won't resolve if Dark Horus is flipped face-down before resolving its effect.
+*   This effect won't resolve if Dark Horus is flipped face-down before resolving its effect.